 Jonas Cambien – piano, compositions Andre Roligheten – soprano and tenor saxophone, bass clarinet, flute Andreas Wildhagen – drums

 The music of Jonas Cambien Trio balances seamlessly between hummable songs and free improvisation, and is at the same time simple and complex, primitive and sophisticated, beautiful and rough.

-The trio has released two critically acclaimed albums on the Portuguese label Clean Feed:
+The trio has released three critically acclaimed albums on the Portuguese label Clean Feed:

 Listening to Jonas Cambien Trio can feel like getting a sneak peak under the hood of the music, a clear view of how the gears and levers move.
 At the moment, the Norwegian jazz scene is filled with inventive, small ensembles, but this band still stands apart.
 There’s a certain clarity about their music, musical short stories that you can experience on their two full length albums, both released on the Portuguese label Clean Feed: ‘A Zoology of the Future’ (2016) and ‘We Must Mustn’t We’ (2018).
 Sometimes it’s complex, other times it’s simple and catchy, like a children’s song or a riff or a pop hook.
 Listen, for example, to the off beat swing on “We the People”, from their debut album.
 Sometimes, there’s almost no improvisation, like the gorgeous “Rennaissance” off their second album.
 Other times, it is as if the three musicians make their separate, subtle suggestions, still fitting together as one piece.